← Back to research

 • Requires agents to know to use chub (needs prompting or SKILL.md installation)

-• Only as good as the contributed docs — community quality varies
+• Only as good as the contributed docs — community quality varies, and 622 entries means a long tail of variable depth

 • No MCP server yet (CLI-only, so agents need shell access)